ammarhakim/gkylzero/README.md

 # Install

-If you are developing GkeyllZero and have cloned this repo, then simply type:
+Cloned this repo, then type:
 ```
     make
 ```